 Curiously, there is a strong relationship between neuroscience and Artificial Intelligence, with contributions in one field even serving as the basis for contributions in the other.
 One of the most striking cases is that of Geoffrey Hinton, considered the godfather of Deep Learning, a sub-branch of Automatic Learning that we will discuss in a future blogpost.
 A scientist, Hinton studied and dedicated much of his life to cognitive psychology while maintaining a focus on computer science, gaining a PhD in Artificial Intelligence.
 This allowed him to propose ideas used in cognitive psychology as a basis for Artificial Intelligence algorithms, becoming one of the world’s leading players in the field of AI.
 Combining both disciplines into knowledge means that they can be studied from different points of view: neuroscience through the reverse engineering of what already exists and Artificial Intelligence through the creation of algorithms based on ignorance.
 It is possible that, in the future, both disciplines will converge enough to become one.

-Iván de Paz Centeno is a Data Scientist and R&D Engineer
+Iván de Paz Centeno is a Data Scientist and R&D Engineer at Xeridia

 Raina, R., Madhavan, A., & Ng, A. Y. (2009, June).
 Large-scale Deep Unsupervised Learning using Graphics Processors.
 In Proceedings of the 26th Annual International Conference on Machine Learning (pp. 873-880).
 ACM.